SztefkoKamil/pictures-storage/README.md

-# pictures-storage
-Application for storage your pictures.
+This is application for storage your pictures.

-You can create new account & after log in browse, add or delete your stored pictures.
+You can create new account & after log in browse, add, download or delete your stored pictures.

 Used technologies: HTML, CSS, Javascript, PHP, MySQL

+You can see this project here: http://webkas.usermd.net/projects/pictures-storage/